arasan95/league_record_custom/readme.md

 This project is a customized clone of LeagueRecord, based on [v2.1.1](https://github.com/FFFFFFFXXXXXXX/league_record/releases/tag/v2.1.1).
 All modifications and new features have been built upon this version.

-Tooltip data is extracted from local WAD files, so tooltips stay compatible with the latest patch.

 ## Modified & Added Features